xcp-ng/xcp-ng-org/docs/upgrade.md

 ## Upgrade from XenServer

 This article describes how to proceed in order to convert your Citrix XenServer infrastructure into a XCP-ng infrastructure.

-This is also the same thing for any Citrix Hypervisor version.
+**This is exactly the same thing for any Citrix Hypervisor version**.

 :::tip
 **Yes** you can do that without losing ANY settings (SR, VMs, networks) from your existing Citrix Hypervisor/XenServer infrastructure!